rnburn/satyr/README.md

 A += cos(B) - as_diagonal_matrix(v) << satyr::grainsize{
          10};  // Don't create tasks with fewer than 10 iterations.

-// Addtionality you can declare numerical arrays of arbitrary dimension. satyr::n_array<float, 3> H(5, 2, 6);
+// Additionally, you can declare numerical arrays of arbitrary dimension. satyr::n_array<float, 3> H(5, 2, 6);

 // And all array-like objects support indexing and slicing.